Nathan Batson - Renshi

 Jessica Batson - Dai Senpai

 Mrs. Batson began her formal karate training in 2007, with the grand opening of the Tyler Karate Academy.
-Having trained with her husband Sensei Batson, Shihan John Shipes, and many other excellent instructors as well as traveling to Okinawa three time, and with very few classes taking place without her on the floor, she has quickly risen through the ranks, culminating with her earning her Sandan (3rd degree blackbelt) in December of 2011.
-"Miss Jessica" is an internationally Certified Instructor in Matsumura Seito karate and is the senior instructor for both the Aerobic Kickboxing and LiL' Dragon's classes.
+Having trained with her husband Sensei Batson, Shihan John Shipes, and many other excellent instructors as well as traveling to Okinawa four times, and with very few classes taking place without her on the floor, she has quickly risen through the ranks, culminating with her earning her Yondan (4th degree blackbelt) in July of 2019.
+"Miss Jessica" is an internationally Certified Instructor in Matsumura Orthodox karate and Kobudo and is the senior instructor for both the Aerobic Kickboxing and LiL' Dragon's classes.

 Mike Henderson - Senpai